GDC 2026 POST-MORTEM

 But the side events were full of the most senior decision-makers in the global games industry.
 The conversations were more honest because fewer tourists were in the room.
 And the city, for all its contradictions, still does something to people.
 There's an ambition in the air here that doesn't exist in most places.

 Personally, it was one of the best GDCs out of the dozen I’ve attended.
-I saw rooms with CEOs whose companies represented 80% gaming industry revenues.
+I got into rooms with CEOs and founders whose companies represented 80% gaming industry revenues.
 Chinese, Turks, Europeans, and Americans.
 All sharing insights and discussing the future of games.
 Nothing like this exists at any other event.
-Full stop.

 When it comes to the actual conference, 20,000 visitors were enough to make it feel alive without making the area overcrowded and dysfunctional.
 Oh, and getting through border control was faster than ever before.
-Faster than going to London.
+Faster than going to Riyadh.
+About as fast as going to London.
+We’re talking about minutes.

 So yes, GDC is expensive.
 Yes, it's far.
 Yes, you'll lose a week and a half to travel and jet lag.
 And no, you probably won't learn much new from the official sessions.
-But if you use the conference correctly, if you prioritize side events over keynotes, conversations over content, and the Marina over the Moscone, you'll leave with something worth the cost.
+But if you use the conference correctly, if you prioritize the right side events, attend selected keynotes, prioritize conversations over content, and the Marina over the Moscone, you'll leave with something worth the cost.

 And if you have a free afternoon, drive over the Golden Gate Bridge.
 Hike through Muir Woods and remind yourself that some things don't have a meta.
 It's worth it.
 Trust me.